utoni/nDPId/examples/README.md

 Simple Python Multiprocess example spawning two worker processes, one connecting to nDPIsrvd and one printing flow id's to STDOUT.

-## py-flow-undetected-to-pcap

-Captures and saves undetected flows to a PCAP file.

 ## py-json-stdout

 Dump received and parsed JSON strings.

-## py-risky-flow-to-pcap

-Captures and saves risky flows to a PCAP file.

 ## py-schema-validation